splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-rhel7.md

 # Install Docker CE and Swarm (RHEL 7.7)

-* Warning: this method of installing docker on RHEL does not appear to be supported.
+* Warning: this method of installing docker on RHEL is not officially supported by RedHat.
 Consider using podman instead.

 ## Enable required repositories
 ```bash